pauloddr/articles/fighting-game-in-javascript.md

 ## Character Customization

-Players will be able to create their own characters and customize them, both visually and gameplay-wise.
+Aside from playing NPCs (Non-Player Characters), players will also be able to create their own characters and customize them, both visually and gameplay-wise.

 Players begin creating a character by choosing a fighting style.
 Each fighting style has a specific, themed bonus.
 (Example: kung fu fighters would earn a bonus to speed.)